6.6 Semidefinite Optimization¶

 Setting up the linear and conic part

-The linear and conic parts (constraints, variables, objective, cones) are set up using the methods described in the relevant tutorials; Sec.
+The linear and conic parts (constraints, variables, objective, ACC) are set up using the methods described in the relevant tutorials; Sec.
 6.1 (Linear Optimization), Sec.
-6.3 (Conic Quadratic Optimization), Sec.
-6.5 (Conic Exponential Optimization), Sec.
-6.4 (Power Cone Optimization).
+6.2 (From Linear to Conic Optimization).
 Here we only discuss the aspects directly involving semidefinite variables.

 Appending semidefinite variables